Even on an off night, Delon Wright had enough going on to hold off UNLV, which could not overcome its own shooting woes.

 Vaughn’s fast-break layup pulled UNLV within 51-42 with 3:32 to play.
 But Wright made two free throws as Utah maintained control.

-Goodluck Okonoboh blocked five shots in the first half as solid interior defense and strong rebounding helped the Rebels overcome an offensive slump.
+Goodluck Okonoboh blocked five shots in the first half as solid defense and strong rebounding helped the Rebels overcome an offensive slump.
 Jelan Kendrick’s 3-pointer from the corner put UNLV up 21-17 with 3:15 to go.

 The Rebels, 0-3 against Pac-12 opponents this season after previously falling to Stanford and Arizona State, host No. 3 Arizona on Tuesday.